webuild-consortium/wp4-trust-group/docs/architecture/policy-implementation-principles.md

 - **Scope Restrictions**: Define operational scope and limitations

 #### For Relying Parties
-- **User Attributes**: Define which user attributes the RP is authorized to request
+- **User Attributes**: Define which User attributes the RP is authorized to request
 - **Purpose Limitations**: Define the purposes for which attributes can be used
 - **Data Retention**: Define data retention and processing limitations
-- **Consent Requirements**: Define user consent requirements
+- **Consent Requirements**: Define User consent requirements